Vanderson7593/incicle-test/README.md

-## This is my InCicle aptitude test.
+## This is my InCicle Company aptitude test.

 You can access the app hosted in vercel, following this link: https://incicle-test.vercel.app/